 2. Retarget on industries that show significant growth

 There are plenty of sectors that have improved, or at least seem to be recession-neutral.
 If you have B2B customers, identify your capabilities that can satisfy the demands of those in telemedicine, online education, delivery services, pharmacy and healthcare, eCommerce, on-demand leisure, crossplay games, consulting, investment, recession-friendly startups, or any other online services.
 If you can quickly come up with some new well-targeted products or add new relevant features to your existing ones, results may be worthwhile.
-I have heard of booming demand for some customized chat-bots – this is just one quick example of a direction that a small software company could explore.
+I have heard of booming demand for some customized chat-bots and QR code generators – this is just one quick example of a direction that a small software company could explore.
 Also, you can create a video – one more way to extend your services is to make product videos.
 Redirect your sales and promo efforts to niches where customers are spending these days.
 You just need to constantly follow tech news to find new directions.

 Although don’t give up completely on agonizing industries.
 There are probably two types of travel-related businesses or restaurant chains now: ones that get creative to survive and use this pause to digitize or accelerate their operations, and ones that will not open again.
 Judge the panic level accordingly and choose the appropriate next special offer.